rufilboss/aws_codedeploy/README.md

 Please make sure to update tests as appropriate.

 ## License
-This Project Is [MIT](https://choosealicense.com/licenses/mit/) Licensed
+This project is [MIT](https://choosealicense.com/licenses/mit/) Licensed.